learn-co-curriculum/phase-0-pac-2-intro/README.md

 > And sorry I could not travel both
 > And be one traveler

-In this case the traveler is Ruby, traveling fatefully down the default sequence.
+In this case, the traveler is Ruby, traveling fatefully down the default sequence.
 We, as programmers, create a fork, a "split" in fate, and ask Ruby to take one path (or the other, or a third, or a fourth...and so on) based on a Boolean "test" expression's return value.
 We ask Ruby to _select_ the path.